Bronya-Rand/DDLCModTemplate2.0/README.md

 ### Template Features
 1. Build Packaging on Ren'Py 6 or 7!
 2. Splash Screen when your mod is launched for the first time.
-3. Remastered RPY's to be exact replicas of DDLC's with explainations.
+3. DDLC's exact RPY fiiles with explainations.
 4. Customizable!
 Use this as a starting point for any ideas you wish to create.
 5. MacOS/OS X and Linux `.app` and `.sh` support.
 6. Full Android Support!
 Yes, everything DDLC (except `[currentuser]`) will work under Android.